-Your LaserWriter is able to reproduce in black and white any image displayed on the IRIS screen.
+Your printer is able to reproduce almost any image displayed on the IRIS screen.
 You do this by writing screen information to a special "image file" which can then be printed with the standard lp command.
 Image files consist of representations of screen pixels.
 There are two routines found in /usr/people/gifts/mextools/imgtools that provide a straightforward means of creating image files from the screen: snap and savemap.
 Each of these routines is provided as source code; to create an executable version, run make on the source file.